Last updated: August 2026

 Scenario card 1: Port jobsite trip and fall

 A delivery driver enters a Port of Corpus Christi jobsite and trips over materials left near an access path.
 The driver breaks an ankle and alleges your crew failed to maintain a safe work area.
-A covered GL policy can help pay defense costs and damages if your company is legally liable.
+A general liability policy can help pay covered defense costs and damages if your company is legally liable, subject to the policy terms, exclusions and limits.

 Scenario card 2: Flour Bluff remodel property damage